-- The vaccine is made either with a) flu vaccine viruses that have been ‘inactivated’ and are therefore not infectious or
+- With flu vaccine viruses that have been ‘inactivated’ and are therefore not infectious

 In randomized, blinded studies, where some people got flu shots and others got saltwater shots, the only differences in symptoms was increased soreness in the arm and redness at the injection site among people who got the flu shot.
 There were no differences in terms of body aches, fever, cough, runny nose or sore throat.
 Protective immunity doesn’t develop until 1 to 2 weeks after vaccination.

 Why do some people not feel well after getting the flu shot?